ODJFS weekly unemployment update - Record Herald

-COLUMBUS — This week, the Ohio Department of Job and Family Services (ODJFS) provided updated data on unemployment claims filed in Ohio the week of July 21-July 27, 2024.
-These statistics were shared with the U.S. Department of Labor.
+This week, the Ohio Department of Job and Family Services (ODJFS) provided updated data on unemployment claims filed in Ohio the week of July 28-Aug.
+3. These statistics were shared with the U.S. Department of Labor.

-Ohioans filed 5,352 initial unemployment claims last week, which was 2,310 fewer than the previous week.
-Approximately 720 of those have been flagged for more stringent identity verification, to ensure they are not fraudulent.
+Ohioans filed 5,462 initial unemployment claims last week, which was 110 more than the previous week.
+Approximately 683 of those have been flagged for more stringent identity verification, to ensure they are not fraudulent.

-Ohioans filed 47,947 continued unemployment claims last week, which was 1,490 more than the previous week.
+Ohioans filed 44,317 continued unemployment claims last week, which was 3,630 fewer than the previous week.

 Ohio’s unemployment rate in June was 4.4%.
 The national unemployment rate in June was 4.1%.
 Ohio’s labor force participation rate in June was 62.1%.
 The national labor force participation rate in June was 62.6%.